 - 1. Use a ScriptAlias to map a URL to the trac.cgi script - 2.
 Copy the trac.cgi file into the directory for CGI executables used by your web server (commonly named cgi-bin).
+A word of warning, copying the file directly from the repository onto a windows server 2003 machine created difficulties.
+Rather create a new text file and cut and copy the text into the newly created file.
 You can also create a symbolic link, but in that case make sure that the FollowSymLinks option is enabled for the cgi-bin directory.